Our Genealogical Helper for Tarpley ...

 We've created an expanded list of communities that existed in the 1890's and were located in the area around Tarpley.
 The list can be found on our page for Communities Neighboring Tarpley in the 1890's.

 When searching for family records, we have frequently made the mistake of not checking the neighboring counties.

 For example, we have great-grandparents who lived in the southeast corner of their home county.
 During their lives, most doctors were in the next county to the east.
 Almost all of the nearby churches and cemeteries were in the county to the south.

 So when searching for records, we had our best success by looking in neighboring counties instead of the county in which they lived: their home county contained property and probate records; the county to the east contained birth and death records; the county to the south contained their burial records.
 If we hadn't expanded our search to the neighboring counties, we would have missed many valuable sources of information.

 If you're in a similar situation, we hope that the following information helps.

 Websites to Help Your Genealogy Research ...

-When we do our genealogical research, we depend on Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
-These user-friendly websites offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.
+When we do our genealogical research, we begin with Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
+These websites either offer the information directly or else point to where you can find it.
+Their information is open to all and free to view - although they might link to other websites which do charge.